What a Practical Nurse Does

 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all completers of the Practical Nurse program, however, job placement is not guaranteed by Dorsey Schools.
+Here at Dorsey College, we offer career services assistance to all completers of the Practical Nurse program, however, job placement is not guaranteed by Dorsey College.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of licensed practical and licensed vocational nurses is projected to grow 12% from 2016 to 2026, which is much faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of licensed practical and licensed vocational nurses is projected to grow 10.5% from 2016 to 2026.b

 How much can I expect to make as a Practical Nurse?